 1. Use Blackout Curtains

-Blackout curtains are like regular window curtains but are made from a special thick fabric that help block out sunlight.
+Blackout curtains are like regular window curtains but are made from a special thick fabric that helps block out sunlight.
 You’ve probably seen these types of curtains if you’ve ever stayed in a hotel room.

 A lot of unwanted heat creeps in from your windows, even if they are closed.
 If you don’t have blackout curtains, you can still cut down on the heat getting into your home by closing your blinds and curtains.